TimJones/prototim-site/content/posts/home-lab/talos.md

 machine itself and replaces NetworkManager/systemd-networkd/netctl and deals with local storage too.
-There is no shell with Talos, so no need for SSH either, instead Talos is managed by a robust and secure gRPC API with mutual TLS, managed bu apid and trustd respectivly.
+There is no shell with Talos, so no need for SSH either, instead Talos is managed by a robust and secure gRPC API with mutual TLS, managed bu apid and trustd respectively.
 It runs from a squashfs image so is immutable and ephemeral, it really is the absolute bare-minimalist distribution required to get a Kubernetes platform running in a reliable and secure manner.